careerdeveloper1/jenkins_sheet/add_agent.md

 3. Configure the Linux VM (Agent)
 SSH into the Linux VM:
 bash
-Copy

 ssh welcomeuser@<VM-IP>
 Navigate to the .ssh directory: bash
-Copy

 cd ~/.ssh/
 Edit the authorized_keys file: bash
-Copy

 nano authorized_keys
-Copy the contents of the public key (id_ed.*.pub) from the Windows machine and paste it into the authorized_keys file on the Linux VM.
+ the contents of the public key (id_ed.*.pub) from the Windows machine and paste it into the authorized_keys file on the Linux VM.
 Save and exit by pressing:
 CTRL + X, then Y, then Enter.
 4. Final Steps